WScore/Pages/README.md

 WScore.Pages
 ============

-Page controller for legacy and simple php.
+A simple page controller for legacy php code.

-This project aims to ease the legacy php life (i.e. me) with handful of useful tools that are small and fast.
+This package provides a plain, simple, and easy to use page controller (i.e. dispatcher) for good old legacy php code, with a high hope to reduce the pain of maintaining the old old php code.

 ### License